 If you register for one of our newsletters, we are entitled to use your e-mail address for this purpose.
 You may unsubscribe from the newsletter at any time by clicking the relevant link at the bottom of the newsletter.

-In case you file an objection or unsubscribe from our newsletter services the respective data will be blocked, respectively deleted and no longer be processed for such purposes.
+In case you file an objection or unsubscribe from our newsletter services the respective data will be blocked and no longer be processed for such purposes.

 We use tracking software to determine how many users visit our website and how often.
 We do not use this software to collect individual personal data or individual IP addresses.
 The data are used solely in anonymous and summarized form for statistical purposes and for developing the website.